DavidCroftDKFZ/TransFAIR/README.md

 ## Pseudonymization

-Not every store has the same ID's therefore pseudonymization is needed.
+Not every store has the same ID's, therefore pseudonymization is needed.
-If needed the tool supports diffrent pseudonymization tools, like a plain csv file, Mianzelliste or GPAS.
+If needed, the tool supports different pseudonymization tools, like a plain csv file, Mianzelliste or GPAS.

 ## TODOs